learning2hash/learning2hash.github.io/resources.md

 - **[SIAM International Conference on Data Mining (SDM)](https://www.siam.org/conferences/cm/conference/sdm22)**: SDM is an important conference for researchers in data mining, focusing on the latest developments in algorithms, data analysis, and big data applications.

-### 🎥📘 Introductory Video Material

-- **[Dr. Wu-Jun Li's tutorial slides](https://cs.nju.edu.cn/lwj/slides/L2H.pdf)**: These tutorial slides by Dr. Wu-Jun Li offer a comprehensive introduction to learning to hash (L2H) techniques.
-It's an excellent resource for anyone seeking a deep understanding of hashing from a technical perspective.

-- **[Intro to LSH - Part 1](https://www.youtube.com/watch?v=Arni-zkqMBA)**: In this video, Dr. Victor Lavrenko provides an introduction to Locality-Sensitive Hashing (LSH).
-Part 1 covers the basic concepts and intuition behind LSH, making it accessible for beginners.

-- **[Intro to LSH - Part 2](https://www.youtube.com/watch?v=dgH0NP8Qxa8)**: Part 2 of Dr. Lavrenko's LSH series dives deeper into the mathematics and mechanics of how LSH works.

-- **[Hashing Algorithms for Large-Scale Machine Learning - 2017 Rice Machine Learning Workshop](https://www.youtube.com/embed/tQ0OJXowLJA)**: This video is a recording of a presentation from the 2017 Rice Machine Learning Workshop.
-It offers a detailed overview of various hashing algorithms used for large-scale machine learning.

 ### 📄🔬 Survey Papers

 For a deeper dive, these survey papers are excellent resources: